code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 To allow Katharsis to operate on defined resources, a special type of class called [repository](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#repositories) needs to be created.
 Katharsis will scan for these classes and using annotations it will find out the available methods.

 For our `Greeting` resource we will create a `GreetingRepositoryImpl` which extends the `ResourceRepositoryBase` implementation of the `ResourceRepositoryV2` repository interface.
-The [ResourceRepositoryBase](https://github.com/katharsis-project/katharsis-framework/blob/master/katharsis-core/src/main/java/io/katharsis/repository/ResourceRepositoryBase.java) is a base class that takes care of some boiler-plate, like for example implementing `findOne()` with `findAll()`.
+The [ResourceRepositoryBase](https://github.com/katharsis-project/katharsis-framework/blob/master/katharsis-core/src/main/java/io/katharsis/repository/ResourceRepositoryBase.java) is a base class that takes care of some boiler-plate code like for example implementing `findOne()` with `findAll()`.

-will be used by Katharsis to operate on the resource.
-The implementation consists of five basic methods which provide CRUD operations for a resource and two parameters: the first is a type of a resource and the second is the type of the resource's identifier.
+> Note that only `findAll()` needs to be implemented to have a working read-only repository.

+In this example we will store the greeting resources in a simple `HashMap` and add a "Hello World" greeting as a resource via the constructor.

+Katharsis passes JSON API query parameters to repositories through a `QuerySpec` parameter.
+The implementation of the `findAll()` uses the `apply()` method which evaluates the querySpec against the provided list and returns the result.

 ``` java
 package com.codenotfound.katharsis.domain.repository;